"Fiber Artists of Handweavers' Guild of Connecticut" Exhibition

 Please join us for a lively, mouthwatering Author Talk with Chef Alison Milwe Grace, a lifelong Connecticut resident and the owner of AMG Catering and Events, on Tuesday, June 10.
 Alison will be in conversation about her debut cookbook Savor: Recipes to Celebrate, with Susy Hayes Jones @hayespages.

-Wilton Library Readers: Table for Two by Amor Towles (ZOOM)
+Wilton Library Readers: Table for Two by Amor Towles (Zoom)

 Wed, Jun 11, 12:00 - 1:30 PM